jhonygiraldo/jhonygiraldo.github.io/_news/announcement_16.md

 related_posts: false
 ---

-Our paper "*STEP-ones: A simple yet effective approach for transferability estimation of pruned backbones*" was accepted at **Neurocomputing**!
+Our paper "*TEP-ones: A simple yet effective approach for transferability estimation of pruned backbones*" was accepted at **Neurocomputing**!